The key to expert interviews: channel your inner journalist

 I bring these questions to the interview, but this doesn't mean I stick to them rigidly.
 I want a relaxed conversation - people don't share their most interesting opinions or knowledge when they feel interrogated.

 The best expert interviews feel like a conversation between peers.
 When an expert mentions something unexpected or particularly interesting, I follow that thread.
-Sometimes a fascinating tangent becomes the heart of the final content.
+Sometimes an intriguing tangent becomes key to the final content.

-I use follow-up questions to dig deeper, e.g.:
+I use follow-up questions to dig deeper, for example:

-- "That's surprising - how did you realize that?"
+• "That's surprising - how did you realise that?"

 4. But know when to steer the interview

-Letting the conversation flow doesn't mean losing control entirely.
-I make sure we don't go off into tangents, and will politely interrupt to get back on track.
+Letting the conversation flow doesn't mean losing control entirely, and I make sure we don't go off into tangents.
+I will politely interrupt to get back on track if:

-- The expert is going too deep into technical details that will lose the audience
+• The expert is going too deep into technical details which will lose the audience

-- We're running short on time and haven't covered essential topics
+• We're running short on time and still haven't covered essential topics

-The key is to redirect gracefully e.g. "That's really interesting - and actually, it connects to something I wanted to ask about..."
-Most interviewees appreciate this gentle steering.
+The key is to move on to the next topic gracefully (e.g. "That's really interesting - and actually, it connects to something I wanted to ask about...")
+Most interviewees appreciate the need to keep the conversation on track and will respond positively to this.

 5. Listen for the unexpected insights